By Laia Cardona, on 21 February 2022

 Advertising on TikTok

-TikTok is a great advertising opportunity for brands.
-Its active user numbers already outpace Twitter and Snapchat and it's less saturated with ads than other social networks, as it's still relatively new.
+Advertising on TikTok is a great opportunity for brands.
+Its active user numbers already outpace Twitter and Snapchat and it's less saturated with ads than other social networks.

 In early 2019, TikTok released a beta version of its advertising platform.
 Since then, big brands like Nike and Apple Music have used TikTok advertising to promote their products with unique and entertaining ads.